gaoyifan/backup-cards/docs/technical.md

 When `graphql_port` is set to `0`:

 1. `get_free_port()` finds an available port
-2. Port is written to `.port` file
-3. Port is passed to both backend and frontend
+2. Port is passed to both backend and frontend
-4. E2E tests read from `.port` file
+3. Tests can set a port explicitly with `--port` to avoid collisions

 ## Running the Application